ouspg/CloudAndNetworkSecurity/3. Networking Protocols/README.md

 This week’s theme is networking protocols.

-Tasks are designed to be done using course's provided virtual machine.
+Tasks are designed to be done using course's provided virtual machine. **TODO**

 Networking protocols are a set of rules and conventions that govern the communication between devices in a computer network.
 These protocols define how data is formatted, transmitted, received, and interpreted across the network.
 They facilitate the exchange of information between devices, ensuring compatibility and interoperability.

 Key aspects of networking protocols include:

-    Addressing: Protocols define how devices are identified and addressed on the network.
+1) Addressing: Protocols define how devices are identified and addressed on the network.
 This includes assigning unique addresses, such as IP addresses, to devices to enable communication.

-    Routing: Protocols determine how data packets are routed from a source to a destination across the network.
+2) Routing: Protocols determine how data packets are routed from a source to a destination across the network.
 This involves selecting the best path for data transmission and managing network congestion.

-    Error Handling: Protocols include mechanisms for detecting and correcting errors that may occur during data transmission.
+3) Error Handling: Protocols include mechanisms for detecting and correcting errors that may occur during data transmission.
 This ensures reliable communication between devices.

-    Security: Many protocols incorporate security features to protect data from unauthorized access, interception, or tampering.
+4) Security: Many protocols incorporate security features to protect data from unauthorized access, interception, or tampering.
 This includes encryption, authentication, and access control mechanisms.

+Some common examples of networking protcols include: Internet Protocol (IP), Transmission Control Protocol (TCP) and Hypertext Transfer Protocol (HTTP).

 ---